Avecci-Claussen/DLC_Bridge-FB-BTC/README.md

 ## Overview

 This bridge enables atomic swaps between Bitcoin (BTC) and Fractal Bitcoin (FB) using DLCs.
 The mechanism works bidirectionally: users can swap BTC → FB or FB → BTC using the same protocol.
-The example below demonstrates a BTC → FB swap, but the reverse direction follows the same process.
+Abd the example below showcases a BTC → FB swap.

 The Fractal Bitcoin whitepaper states: